NetBrainAPI/NetBrain-REST-API-R12.3/REST APIs Documentation/Topology Management/Get One IP Table API.md

 If user provides an input value of `ip` attribute, then this API will return all items which have the same ip address in One-IP Table;

-If user sets `ip = null` or `ip = "" `, but provides the input values of `beginIndex` and `count`, API will return One-IP Table with items number equal to `count` values start from `beginIndex`. <br>
+If user sets `ip = null` or `ip = ""`, but provides the input values of `beginIndex` and `count`, API will return One-IP Table with items number equal to `count` values start from `beginIndex`. <br>
 But note that the default maximum value of `count` is 100,000.
 So if the input value of `count` is greater than 100,000, API will only return 100,000 itmes.
 If start from `beginIndex` to the end of table, but there are not enough count items, API will return the rest of items.

 >**Note:** The One-IP table records the physical connections for all IP addresses in your workspace.
 It is retrieved during the Layer 2 topology discovery.
-One-IP table can be used to troubleshoot any Layer 2 connection issues.
+One-IP table can be used to troubleshoot any Layer 2 connection issues.<br><br>

+>**Important:** There has been a change in the pagination logic to better manage performance.
+For API calls with `beginIndex > 20,000`, please utilize the two parameters `afterIpInt` and `afterId` and their values retrieved from the API response. <br>
+Please refer to the examples below for more information.

 ## Detail Information

 > **Title** : Get One-Ip Table API<br>

-> **Version** : 02/06/2019.
+> **Version** : 07/11/2025

 > **API Server URL** : http(s):// IP address of your NetBrain Web API Server /ServicesAPI/API/V1/CMDB/Topology/OneIPTable